sandeepk27/sandeepk27/README.md

 - ⚡ Languages: Python3, C++, JavaScript

-- 📫 How to reach me: Links are given above 🔝
+- 📫 How to reach me: Links are given below.

 - 💬 Ask me about **Web Development, DBMS, Python**